Success Coach & Wellness Mentor

 - your dancer’s body image?

-- what she should be eating? (or what you should be feeding her?)
+- what he should be eating? (or what you should be feeding him?)

 - the competitive atmosphere?